 This and other potential factors need to be investigated in more depth.

-If you care about high blood pressure, please read studies about diet high in this nutrient may prevent high blood pressure and findings of this berry juice may help lower high blood pressure.
+If you care about high blood pressure, please read studies that diet high in this nutrient may prevent high blood pressure and this berry juice may help lower high blood pressure.

 For more information about blood pressure health, please see recent studies about whole fruit, sugar could change your blood pressure and results showing that this new discovery may improve treatments of high blood pressure and dementia.